Vladimirchizh/final_project_MLDL/README.md

     return model.eval(), train_hist, test_hist
 ```
 During the training I measured the result for both sample.
-Test and training loss for two hundred interation
+Test and training loss for two hundred iterations.
 <img src="loss.png" width="100%"/>

 ## Evaluation of the results
-Predicted traffic volume vs real traffic volume for 22nd and 23rd hours
+Predicted traffic volume vs real traffic volume for 22nd and 23rd hours.
 <img src="pred_vs_real.png" width="100%"/>
 As we can see, when you measure mean volume of traffic for the whole city model ain't look so efficient.

-Although if we look at every possible location of the traffic jam and predict the volume for each of them the results are pretty close to real.
+Although, if we look at every possible location of the traffic jam and predict the volume for each of them the, results are pretty close to real.
 <img src="real.png" width="100%"/>(*Real mean volume for these roads at 22:00 - 23:00*)
 <img src="predicted.png" width="100%"/>(*Predicted volume of the traffic for these roads at 22:00 - 23:00*)